rachnagoel8/OWASP_Security_Catalyst/README.md

 -> Click next and add "TMS_VULNERABLE" to the list of configured applications -> Finish

-4. Right Click on the webgoat project within eclipse -> Run As -> Run on server
+4. Right Click on the project within eclipse -> Run As -> Run on server

 Point your browser to http://localhost:8080/TMS_VULNERABLE ** Note - When running in eclipse, the default url will be lowercase "TMS_VULNERABLE"